demisto/content/Packs/FreshworksFreshservice/Integrations/FreshworksFreshservice/README.md

 Freshservice is a service management solution that allows customers to manage service requests, incidents, change requests tasks, and problem investigation.
-This integration was integrated and tested with version xx of FreshworksFreshservice
+This integration was integrated and tested with version 2 of FreshworksFreshservice

 ## Configure Freshworks Freshservice on Cortex XSOAR